rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

     issues][myopicissues].

 [^someedgecases]:

 There are some edge cases in which my definition of a purely deontological AI doesn't match typical intuition for tool AIs.
 These cases will come up below.

+[^capableexistential]:

+If an agent is unable to pursue goals effectively, it's unlikely to be able to cause an existential catastrophe, so we won't consider the potential safety issue of capability robustness.